-16. Paradise Tree (Simarouba glauca) A large canopy tree with compound leaves of 10 to 16 leaflets, this plant is dioecious, with male and female flowers on separate trees.
+15. Paradise Tree (Simarouba glauca) A large canopy tree with compound leaves of 10 to 16 leaflets, this plant is dioecious, with male and female flowers on separate trees.
 The fruits found on female trees are very important for wildlife.

-17. White Indigoberry (Randia aculeata) The spiny shrub has small leaves usually clustered at the ends of the twigs.
+16. White Indigoberry (Randia aculeata) The spiny shrub has small leaves usually clustered at the ends of the twigs.
 Fruits are white on the outside, indigo on the inside, and produced year-round at the base of the leaf clusters.

-18. Nickerbean (Caesalpinia bonduc) A vine-like shrub, covered with curved spines, easily identified by the shiny compound leaves and prickly, brown seed pods.
+18. Nickerbean (Caesalpinia bonduc) vine-like shrub covered with curved spines, it is easily identified by the shiny compound leaves and prickly, brown seed pods.

-19. Cabbage Palm (Sabal palmetto) Designated as the Florida state tree in 1953, this palm grows in almost any soil and has many uses, including food, medicine, and landscaping.
+17. Cabbage Palm (Sabal palmetto) Designated as the Florida state tree in 1953, this palm grows in almost any soil and has many uses, including food, medicine, and landscaping.

-20. Spanish Stopper (Eugenia foetida) This small tree has opposite leaves that are dark green above and lighter below.
+18. Spanish Stopper (Eugenia foetida) This small tree has opposite leaves that are dark areen above and lighter below.
 The species name foetida (fetid) is for the unpleasant scent of the flowers.

-21. Coin Vine Or Fishpoison (Dalbergia ecastophyllum) Named because the beans were thought to be used by Indians to stun fish, fishpoison shrubs are found on the edge of the mangroves and hammock.
+21. Coin Vine (Dalbergia ecastophyllum) Shrubs are found on the edge of the manaroves and hammock.
 Ovate pointed leaves are large and leathery; fruits are round and flattened, resembling a coin.